Hotmoka/hotmoka/tutorial/Takamaka.md

 CPU, RAM and blockchain storage space.
 We had accepted to spend up to 1,000,000 units of gas, hence the transaction could complete correctly.
 The response reports also the hexadecimal representation of a jar, named _instrumented_.
-This is because what gets installed in blockchain is not exactly the jar sent with the transaction request, but an instrumentation of that, that adds features specific to Takamaka code.
+This is because what gets installed in the store of the node is not exactly the jar sent with the transaction request, but an instrumentation of that, that adds features specific to Takamaka code.
 For instance, the instrumented code will charge gas during its execution.
 Finally, the response reports _updates_.
 These are